AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 You know what?
 Not in the slightest.
 Even if it's the slowest, K-Means as an approximation of the RBF Kernel is still a good option.
 I'm not kidding.
 You can this special kind of K-Means in scikit-learn called `MiniBatchKMeans` which is one of the few algorithms that support the `.partial_fit` method.
 Combining this with a machine learning model that has `.partial_fit` too, like a `PassiveAggressiveClassifier` one can create a pretty interesting solution.

 Not that the beauty of `.partial_fit` is twofold.
 First, it makes it possible to train algorithms in an out-of-core fashion, which is to say, with more data than fits in the RAM.
 Second, depending on your type of problem, if you could in principle (very-very in principle) never need to switch the model, it could be additionally trained right where it is deployed.
 That's called online learning, and it's super interesting.
-Something like this is [what some Chinese companies are doing](https://huyenchip.com/2020/12/27/real-time-machine-learning.html) and in general can be pretty usefull for [AdTech](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41159.pdf), because you can receive the info whenever your ad recommendation was right or wrong within seconds.
+Something like this is [what some Chinese companies are doing](https://huyenchip.com/2020/12/27/real-time-machine-learning.html) and in general can be pretty useful for [AdTech](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41159.pdf), because you can receive the info whenever your ad recommendation was right or wrong within seconds.

 You know what, here's a little example of this approach for out-of-core learning.